WHY IT'S DIFFERENT?

 |VISA||UK, EU & US required|

 Upon arrival in Istanbul, an airport transfer will take you to your boutique accommodation.
-Spend the rest of the day relaxing or exploring the city and its cultural treasures, including the Blue Mosque, Haghia Sophia and Grand Bazaar.
+Spend the rest of your day relaxing or exploring the city and its cultural treasures.

 Pick up from your hotel before dawn and transfer to the take-off site for breakfast and to watch the preparation of the hot air balloons.
-Once in the balloon, you will have a one hour experience over Cappadocia’s stunning rocky landscape, caves and fairy chimneys.
-On landing, you will be greeted with a glass of Champagne, before being transferred back to your hotel.
-You have the rest of the day to spend at your leisure; so relax, explore the area or indulge in some incredible local cuisine!
+Once in the balloon, you will have a one-hour experience over Cappadocia’s stunning rocky landscape, caves and fairy chimneys.
+On landing, you will be greeted with a glass of bubbles, before being transferred back to your hotel.
+You have the rest of the day to spend at your leisure; so relax, explore the area or indulge in some incredible local cuisine with a cooking class.

-Transfer to Istanbul airport for your flight home.
+Transfer to Cappadocia airport for your flight home.

 A selection of our accommodation, which is subject to availability, however alternatives are always of a similar price, grade and location.